dogcane/ZeroBugdet/.github/github-copilot-instructions.md

 ### Backend Patterns
 - Use **ECO.Core** base classes for entities, aggregates, and value objects
+- Use linq IQueryable over custom query methods in repositories, when possible
 - Implement **CQRS** using Wolverine commands and queries
 - Apply **Result pattern** with Resulz for all operations that can fail
 - Use **Repository pattern** with Entity Framework repositories